joonbum/joonbum/README.md

 ## Hello 👋

-I am an Associate Scientist at the University of Wisconsin-Madison.
+I am Joonbum and an Associate Scientist at the University of Wisconsin-Madison.
 I am interested in drivers' behaviors in manual/automated vehicles and apply predictive modeling to understand it.
 More details of my research can be found [here](https://joonbum.netlify.app/).

+I love soccer ⚽️.
+And recently found interests in weight lifting and BBQ.

 ## 📬 Get in touch